 16 Jan Is Your Bedroom Skin Safe?

 Here are some practical and easy-to-implement ideas that could make your bedroom more skin friendly.
-People with eczema tend to have an over-reactive immune system so when triggered by an allergen or irritant results in too much inflammation, which leads to red, itchy and painful skin.
+People with eczema tend to have an over-reactive immune system, so when triggered by an allergen or irritant, the result is too much inflammation, which leads to red, itchy and painful skin.

 Dust mites can be the bane of a bedroom, as they love soft furnishings.
-Your bedding is a really important area to focus on, especially as it will largely be against your skin whilst you’re sleeping, and you want it to be relaxing, rather than irritating.
+Your bedding is a really important area to focus on, especially as it will have close and long periods of contact with your skin whilst you’re sleeping, and you want it to be relaxing, rather than irritating.

 Where possible, use breathable allergen-proof barrier covers on your mattress, duvet and pillows.
 Wash them regularly with skin-friendly washing products.